Miss Earth USA

 Miss Earth USA (formerly Miss Earth United States) is an annual beauty pageant which selects the United States representative to Miss Earth which is an annual international beauty pageant promoting environmental awareness.

-The current titleholder is Danielle Mullins from Kentucky.
-Mullins was crowned Miss Earth USA 2023 on January 7, 2023 by the Miss Earth USA 2022, Brielle Simons from Connecticut during the competition that was held at the Orange County Convention Center's Linda Chapin Theater in Orlando, Florida.

-In January 2016, owners of Miss Earth, Carousel Productions, Inc., announced, through their official Facebook fan page, that the Miss Earth USA program would be managed by U.S. Earth Productions/Beauty Beyond Borders, Inc. under the leadership of national director Laura Clark.
+In January 2016, Carousel Productions, Inc., the organization who owns Miss Earth, announced through their official Facebook fan page that the Miss Earth USA program would be managed by U.S. Earth Productions/Beauty Beyond Borders, Inc., under the leadership of national director Laura Clark.
 In August 2018, the current organization announced it would be changing its name to Miss Earth USA.

+The current Miss Earth USA is Haley Poe of Pennsylvania, who won the title on July 6, 2025 at the Hamilton Hotel in Washington, D.C.

 History

 2001-2004: Ms. America International

-The United States delegates in Miss Earth from 2001–2005 were selected by the Ms. America International pageant where the prize was to represent the United States at the Miss Earth Pageant.
+From 2001 to 2005 participants were selected by the Ms. America International pageant where the prize was to represent the United States at the Miss Earth Pageant.

-The very first American delegate for Miss Earth is Abigail Royce of California.
+The very first American delegate for Miss Earth was Abigail Royce of California.
 She competed in 2001 where she landed as one of the Top 10 semifinalists.

 2005-2015: Earth Pageant Productions

-In 2005, Earth Pageant Productions acquired the rights to conduct the national competition for the United States and to select a national winner to participate in the Miss Earth pageant.
-Thus, a national pageant was established to conduct the annual Miss Earth United States pageant.
+In 2005, Earth Pageant Productions acquired the rights to run Miss Earth USA, in which the winner would go on to Miss Earth.

-Miss Earth United States represents the United States in the annual Miss Earth pageant.
 The pageant adopted the slogan "Continuing the Legacy of Beauty and Responsibility".
-The pageant focused mainly on promoting environmental causes and winners are chosen equally on their physical attributes as well as their understanding and knowledge of the issues affecting the Earth.
+The pageant focused mainly on promoting environmental causes and the winners were chosen equally on their physical attributes as well as their understanding and knowledge of the issues affecting the Earth.
+Miss Teen Earth USA was added in 2008, and was held in conjunction with the Miss Earth USA.

-In order to bring more awareness to the cause, and to provide the next generation an opportunity to get involved, a teen division was added in 2008.
-The winner of the pageant, held in conjunction with the Miss Earth United States pageant, was awarded the title of Miss Teen Earth United States.
-As a result, the pageant became known as the US Earth pageants.

 2016-Present: U.S. Earth Productions/Beauty Beyond Borders, Inc.

-The US Earth Productions/Beauty Beyond Borders, Inc. is the organization that currently owns and runs the Miss Earth USA beauty contest since 2016.
+The US Earth Productions/Beauty Beyond Borders, Inc. is the current organization that owns and has runs Miss Earth USA since 2016.
 The organization is based in Washington, D.C.

 National Competition

 Pre-pageant events take place over a one-week period and include community service work within the host location.
 Delegates are scored in the following areas: judges' interview, evening gown, swimwear, a Think Global, Act Local environmental project, runway, photogenic, media interview, and social media presence and engagement.
+In 2023 the current prize value for the top national titleholder for Miss Earth USA was valued at over $100,000 from prize awards, endorsements, and travel.